Why Enterprise Buyers Ask for Your CAIQ

 Vulnerability scanning, penetration testing, patch management cadence.

 Common gap: No regular scanning.
-Fix: continuous automated scanning catches issues before procurement teams do.
+Fix: continuous security monitoring catches issues before procurement teams do and generates the always-current evidence TVM questions require.

 17. Universal Endpoint Management (UEM)